LED Grow Lights for Microgreens, Do They Work? – Afraid Not

 LED Grow Lights and LED Shop Lights Locations

-The location of the lights could have an affect on this test, because the growing conditions are a bit different.
-It's also the reason why there will most likely be a third test.
+The lights’ location could affect this test because the growing conditions are a bit different.
+It’s also why there will likely be a third test.

-The LED shop lights are located in the living room on a storage shelf.
+The LED shop lights are on a storage shelf in the living room.
 The area does get some indirect sunlight from a bank of windows.
 However, Syracuse receives little to no sun in January.

 The LED grow lights are located in the kitchen with no windows.
 The microgreens would get some indirect light from the fluorescent and LED lights when food is prepared, but not for an extended period of time.

-The trays are placed next to a white wall and stainless steel table that reflects a majority of the extra light back onto the plants.
+The trays are placed next to a white wall and stainless steel table that reflects most of the extra light back onto the plants.

 Again, the reason for the LED grow lights to be located in the kitchen is explained in the first article.